yuval-kom/LogInandProfileApp/README.md

 # How to run local:

-1. clone the repository
+1. Clone the repository
+2. Indisde project folder run:
-2. run npm install
+   npm install
-3. run npm start
+   npm start